 Instagram’s famous reel is the soundtrack to this period.
 We can also tout it as the ‘what if’ phase because people begin questioning their decisions right about now.
 Of all the stages of a relationship for a man, this one is the most intense – he looks back to his dating trajectory and starts wondering whether he’s in the right place.
 “Am I making the right choice?”
 “Is she the one for me?”
 “Are we even compatible?”
 “What’s going to come out of this?”

 Simultaneously, the woman also contemplates things.
 Most people discover their patterns and tendencies here.
+What does this stage of relationship mean for a woman?
 Revelations like “I have daddy issues, oh my god” or “I am always attracted to controlling women” are very common.
 A mix of overthinking, introspection, and critical reasoning is the norm here.
 Many couples part ways in this period when they realize that they aren’t a good fit.
 In fact, this stage sees the most breakups of all.

 Getting stuck in the questioning thought spiral is extremely detrimental to your mental health.
-There’s a way of emerging unscathed from this stage and powering through to the next:
+There’s a way of emerging unscathed from this stage and powering through to the next one in the 5 stages of a relationship:

 - Overthinking ruins relationships.
 Make sure you know the difference between analyzing a situation and exacerbating it